Craigharrison79/MS2-Quiz-Game/README.md

 ### Typography

-I wanted to use a font that look good and that almost everyone has use or used to.
-Everyone is has uses this font and I find arial very readable.
-So this makes sense to use as the font on the game.
+I wanted to use a font that look good and that almost everyone has used.
+Everyone has used this font before and I find Arial very readable.
+So this makes sense to use as the font for the game.
 It is clean and has a nice flow between the letters.

-Font-family use are: Arial, Helvetica, sans-serif,;
+Font-family used are: Arial, Helvetica, sans-serif,;

 ### Color Scheme

-The colour scheme - I wanted to keep the game clean looking and not uses too many colours.
+The colour scheme - I wanted to keep the game clean looking and not use too many colours.
 The midnight green was a nice starting colour as it's a good dark colour that still pops a little without overwhelming the user's eyes.
 Orange was a nice pop of colour to contrast the background and give the user a simple indicator of where to look.
 The cadet blue is again a nice clean difference in colour to help indicate the buttons on the page.

 ![Colour Scheme](assets/documents/images/colour-scheme.png)

 ### Image

  Landing Page, the two images are from
-    - [undraw](https://undraw.co/illustrations): Around the world but I remove the figure's to just have the world in [figma](https://www.figma.com) this was then export to an SVG "world SVG".
+    - [undraw](https://undraw.co/illustrations): Around the world but I removed the figure's to just have the world in [figma](https://www.figma.com) this was then exported to an SVG "world SVG".
-    - [handz 3D](https://www.handz.design/): A package of different hands that I made into an image also in Figma and export it to SVG "hands SVG".
+    - [handz 3D](https://www.handz.design/): A package of different hands that I made into an image also in Figma and exported it to SVG "hands SVG".

 Both change to PNG from SVG.